detect spyware iPhone

 Spyware, as the name suggests, is a type of malware that spies on you.
 It does this by hiding on your device (such as your iPhone) and making itself difficult to detect.
 Its aim is to collect data, be it your browsing history, login details, or bank information.
 This is typically done through a keylogger, although some spyware uses your iPhone’s camera.
 The data that spyware gathers may end up in the hands of an advertiser, data firm, or a hacker looking to commit identity theft.

-Needless to say, spyware can pose a number of problems.
+Needless to say, spyware can pose several problems.
 This can be something relatively mild (but nonetheless annoying) such as pop-up ads to more serious issues like stalking.
 It can also have an impact on your device’s performance.
 The fact that spyware is hard to detect means it can successfully stay on a device for an extended period of time.
 In this post, we’ll explain everything from how it works to how you can detect it and remove it from your iPhone.

 What are the different types of spyware?